-Search for the private key file that you saved.
-This is the key that ends in
+Search for the private key file, which ends in

 .ppk, and select “Open” in the file window.

 Next, in the Connection subheading in the Data configuration section, enter your server's username in the Auto-login username field.
 For the initial setup, this should be the

 root user, which is the administrative user of your server.
-If you’re using CoreOS, Rancher, or FreeBSD, the username will be
+If you're using CoreOS, Rancher, or FreeBSD, the username is

 freebsd instead of

 Finally, you can save these preferences to avoid typing them manually in the future.
 Click on Session in the left sidebar, then add a name in the text box under Saved Sessions and click Save on the right.

 Once you have a session saved, you can recall these values at any time by returning to the Session screen, selecting the session you would like to use in the Saved Sessions section, and clicking Load to recall the settings.
-This will auto-fill all of the fields with the values you initially selected.
+This auto-fills all of the fields with the values you initially selected.

-Before you connect to a server for the first time, PuTTY will ask you to confirm that you trust the server.
-Choose Yes to save the server identity in PuTTY’s cache or No to connect without saving the identity.
+The first time you connect to the Droplet, PuTTY asks you to confirm that you trust the server.
+Choose Yes to save the server identity in PuTTY's cache or No to connect without saving the identity.

 After PuTTY starts, type in the root password that was emailed to you.
-If you uploaded SSH keys, you will either be connected directly or prompted for the password you set on your key.
+If you uploaded SSH keys, you are either connected directly or prompted for the password you set on your key.

-When you have successfully authenticated, you will be connected to your new Droplet.
+When you have successfully authenticated, you are connected to your new Droplet.